OePAV Code of Conduct | 2026 Revision

-Members of the Austrian Public Affairs Association (OePAV) commit themselves to comply with the principles of the OePAV code of conduct.
+Members of the Austrian Public Affairs Association (OePAV) commit themselves to comply with the principles of the OePAV code of conduct:

 Preamble